An overview of images from the past 7 years made in various locations throughout Australia of mothers and their children.

 My life prior to having children presented me with an overtly hollow portrayal of what it is to become a mother.

 With a heavy focus on the pregnancy and well being of the baby

-There was so little to inform or support the complex and profound emotional and physiological transformation that changes our very being once we give birth, or healthy and realistic representations of the new day to day lived experience or the healing, leaking and forever changed bodies of the women who had grown and birthed and sustained another human life.
+there was so little to inform or support the complex and profound emotional and physiological transformation that changes our very being once we give birth.

-These disconnected cultural constructions around motherhood worked against me and held me to an unachievable standard, subjecting me to more confusion, angst and guilt at an already incredibly raw and fragile time in my life.
+These disconnected cultural constructions around motherhood worked against me and held me to an unachievable standard, adversely affecting my mental health, subjecting me to more confusion, angst and guilt at an already incredibly raw and fragile time in my life.